 Fig. 4 shows the setup for Part B of the technical challenge.
-Two cyan poles are placed at the penalty kick marks of a TeenSize field.
+Two cyan poles are placed at the penalty kick marks.
 One magenta pole is placed at the center mark.
 The poles have a diameter of 20cm and a height of 90cm.